ARE YOU READY TO GET OFF THE HAMSTER WHEEL OF PAIN?

-We have a client with upper-crossed syndrome, meaning they have a postural distortion pattern that involves rounding of the upper back with rounded/forward shoulders and forward-head posture.
+We have a client with "upper-crossed syndrome", meaning they have a postural distortion pattern that involves rounding of the upper back with rounded/forward shoulders and forward-head posture.

-The massage therapist knows that a major focus of their session would be to massage and stretch the locked-short pectoral shoulder girdle protractor "push" muscles.
-Loosening the pecs would allow the client to open their shoulder girdles back into retraction for optimal stretch and release the pull on the shoulder girdle.
+The massage therapist knows that a major focus of their session would be to massage and stretch the locked-short pectoral "push" muscles.
+Loosening the pecs would allow the client to open their shoulder girdles back into retraction for optimal stretch and release the forward pull on the shoulder girdle.
 But if this is all that is done, and if the retractor "pull" muscles of the shoulder girdles (rhomboids and trapezius, especially middle trapezius) are weak, the client would not be able to maintain this position of a neutral shoulder girdle retraction and would fall back into protraction.

-How many times have you told yourself to sit up straight only to find your self slumped back over once you took your mind off of it?
+How many times have you told yourself to sit up straight only to find yourself slumped back over once you took your mind off of it?
 Did you straighten up as you read this?

 The Chicken and the Egg

 Is upper-crossed syndrome caused by tight protractors, or is it caused by weak retractors?
 The answer is, of course, both.
-And if one is present, the other will develop, which will then reinforce the first, and so on, causing a viscous cycle.
+And if one is present, the other will develop, which will then reinforce the first, and so on, causing a vicious cycle.
 For true healing, we need to address the chicken and the egg.